 - During the 2018/2019 fiscal year, the original sales receipt must be dated no earlier than October 1, 2018.
 All rebates are subject to the availability of funds.
 Rebates will be processed in the order they are received and are on a first-come, first-served basis.
 Once funds are depleted, rebates are no longer available for the fiscal year and any unfunded applications will be returned to the applicant.

-- Customers must purchase and install an EPA WaterSense certified HET (using not more than 1.28 gallons per flush).
+- Customers must purchase and install an EPA WaterSense certified high efficiency toilet (using not more than 1.28 gallons per flush).
 A new toilet consists of both the tank and the bowl.
 The customer must complete a rebate application form and mail it to the Environmental Community Outreach (ECO) Division.
-The application must also include the customer’s ORIGINAL sales receipt, which must have a separate listing for the toilet and include the manufacturer and model, the UPC bar code label from the box which includes model information, and the WaterSense label from the box.
+The application must also include the customer’s original sales receipt, which must have a separate listing for the toilet and include the manufacturer and model, the U.P.C. bar code label from the box which includes model information, and the WaterSense label from the box

 - Completed rebate application and supporting documentation must be submitted to: